 • Installing a dedicated electrical circuit, $250.

-Getting an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
-The mini-split tax credit is $300 for select systems installed at your house through December 31, 2021.
-We recommend talking with your tax professional for more details.
+Installing an ENERGY STAR-certified ductless mini-split can make you eligible for valuable tax credits.
+The mini-split tax credit is $300 for eligible systems installed at your home through December 31, 2021.
+We recommend chatting with your tax professional for more information.

-Energy companies in Hodgenville also usually offer rebates for purchasing energy-efficient heating and cooling equipment.
-We’ll help you go through this process to ensure you have the best value from your new mini-split unit.
+Energy companies in Hodgenville also usually give rebates for purchasing energy-efficient heating and cooling equipment.
+We’ll help you go through this process to make sure you receive the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-Although buying a mini-split is often costlier than typical heating and cooling systems, it’s a highly efficient method to heat and cool tricky rooms in your home.
-These include:
+Although getting a mini-split is typically costlier than standard heating and cooling systems, it’s a very efficient method to heat and cool tricky parts of your house.
+These involve:

 • Additions.